Bas van Koolwijk: FDBCK/AV

-The first video of this series Red Flag is released in 2005 and is produced with software applications (Max/MSP) that were developed for the live performance FDBCK/AV.
+The first video of this series, Red Flag, was released in 2005 and is produced with software applications (Max/MSP) that were developed for the live performance FDBCK/AV.
 The 'flagging' seen in this video is of a digital nature entirely, but its logic is based on analog video processing.
 The same logic applies to the computations by which FDBCK/AV creates a feedback control circuit between audio and video signals.
 This series includes three main abstract videos: Red Flag, Silver (2005), and Curvilinear (2014).

 In his solo exhibition in 2007, he presented Red Flag and Silver as the high-resolution version with projection.
-After in 2014, he created a live set version Curvilinear for the projection within the Sphæræ dome, which he performed at the GOGBOT Festival (Enschede. the Nederlands).
-Furthermore, he released a 12 minutes video with the same title and screening at AxS Festival (Pasadena CA, USA).
+Later, in 2014, he created a live-set version Curvilinear for the projection within the Sphæræ dome, which he performed at the GOGBOT Festival (Enschede).
+Furthermore, he released a twelve-minute video with the same title and screening at the AxS Festival (Pasadena, California, United States).

 TST

 TST (2000) is a series of abstract video compositions based on video disturbances, which consists of minimalistic color lines and blocks, and with flickering movement.
 Van Koolwijk started with experimenting analog video technologies, by using the electronic signal of the CRT monitor to produce abstract images.
 Then he captured these image materials into the computer and composited all the materials.
 Meanwhile, as he would like to monitor the visual and acoustic, he split the video signal to one CRT and another through an audio mixer converted into audio.
 In the end, he recorded the composited audio and served as the video soundtrack.
 This series contains three video compositions: TST 02, TST 03, TST 04.

-With the same principle, Van Koolwijk later produced another abstract video FIVE (2002) as part of a series of abstract video compositions.
+With the same principle, van Koolwijk later produced another abstract video, Five, (2002) as part of a series of abstract video compositions.